charlesweir/BrickPython/docs/introduction.rst

 Other Integrations
 ==================

-Integrations with other frameworks, or non at all, are equally straightforward.
+Integrations with other frameworks, or none at all, are equally straightforward.
 The framework must call the method :meth:`.Scheduler.doWork()` regularly, pausing for :meth:`.Scheduler.timeMillisToNextCall()` after each call.

 For example :class:`.CommandLineApplication` provides a scheduler for applications that don't require user input.